RamsinghLab/atacseeker_app/README.md

 This repository contains code for a Illumina BaseSpace Native App for doing ATACseq analysis.

-The elements of the approach are as follows:

-* Docker image with all packages installed.
-* Quality checks on aligned reads.
-* Pipe reads through `csaw` for differential accessibility testing.
-* Deploy as Native App on BaseSpace.

 ## Directories

 Main development directory for BaseSpace App is `nativeApp`.